-In a small food processor, blend hazelnuts together until smooth.
-This will take several minutes, possibly 5 or so minutes, depending on your processor.
+In a food processor or strong blender, blend hazelnuts together until smooth.
+This will take several minutes, possibly 5 or so, depending on your processor.
 Use a spatula to occasionally scrape down the sides and make sure all the little nut pieces get incorporated.

 When you are happy with the consistency of your hazelnut butter, pour in the chocolate mixture and blend together until smooth.
 Enjoy!